 Company and Limited Partnership Agreements - DEP II Midstream Businesses.
 On December 8, 2008, the DEP II Midstream Businesses amended and restated their governing documents in connection with the DEP II dropdown transaction.
 Collectively, these amendments include, but are not limited to, (i) the payment of cash distributions in accordance with an overall "waterfall" approach, (ii) the funding of operating cash flow deficits and (iii) the election by either owner to fund cash calls associated with expansion capital projects.
-See Note 13 of the Notes to Consolidated Balance Sheet for the year ended December 31, 2008, which was included as an exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+See Note 13 of the December 2008 Form 8-K

-Enterprise III does not participate in expansion project spending with respect to the DEP II Midstream Businesses, although it may elect to invest in existing or future expansion projects at a later date.
-As a result, Enterprise GTM has funded 100% of such growth capital spending and its Distribution Base has increased from \$473.4 million at December 31, 2008 to \$586.8 million at March 31, 2009.
-The Enterprise III Distribution Base was unchanged at \$730.0 million at March 31, 2009.
+Enterprise III has not yet participated in expansion project spending with respect to the DEP II Midstream Businesses, although it may elect to invest in existing or future expansion projects at a later date.
+As a result, Enterprise GTM has funded 100% of such growth capital spending and its Distribution Base has increased from \$473.4 million at December 31, 2008 to \$665.5 million at June 30, 2009.
+The Enterprise III Distribution Base was unchanged at \$730.0 million at June 30, 2009.